We’ve created this page to keep you in-the-know about Covid-19 as well as help you get the support and guidance you need.

 Who to contact

-If you’d like any support or need someone to talk to, the SEWS team and Disability Advisor are still available over the phone or by email.
-Click here for more information about how you can get emotional support from the SEWS team and a list of support and resources available elsewhere.
+If you’d like any support or need someone to talk to, the SEWS team and Disability and Wellbeing team are always available over the phone, by email, or via SSP.

-And you can still contact your lecturer over the phone, email or by organising a virtual meeting if you need any study support.
+You can contact your lecturer by email or by organising a virtual meeting if you need any study support.

-The Government update their advice daily.
+The Government update their advice on a regular basis.
 Please familiarise yourself with the latest advice here.

-The NHS website has more information about how to stop the spread of infection and the signs and symptoms of coronavirus and what to do if you think you have symptoms.
+The NHS website has more information about how to stop the spread of infection, the signs and symptoms of coronavirus and what to do if you think you have symptoms.